Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/multisig.md

 Multisig wallet managers initiate transactions and send coded strings for multisig participants to sign.

-1. Open the Terra Station browser extension and connect to your multisig wallet.
+1. Open the Daodiseo Station browser extension and connect to your multisig wallet.

 2. Make a transaction using your multisig wallet.